katjaweb/mlops-fake-news-prediction/README.md

 pipenv run python -m spacy download en_core_web_sm
 ```

-You need to create an s3 bucket to store the datasets and artifacts from experiment tracking.
-For that you can run the following command.
-Please note, that your bucket name has to be unique and that you cannot use the same name as in the projet.
-To create a unique bucket name, you cann add your name at the end of the following command.
-You can also change to the region you wish to:
+You need to create an S3 bucket to store the datasets and artifacts used for experiment tracking.
+To do this, you can run the following command.
+Please note that your bucket name must be unique and cannot be the same as the one used in the project.
+To ensure uniqueness, you can append your name to the bucket name in the command.
+You may also modify the region to one of your choice.

 ```bash
 aws s3api create-bucket --bucket fake-news-prediction-katja --region eu-west-1 --create-bucket-configuration LocationConstraint=eu-west-1
 ```

-Then go to cofig/vars.yaml and change the [mlflow][model_bucket] name to your bucket name.
+Next open `config/vars.yaml` file and update the `[mlflow][model_bucket]` field to match the name of your S3 bucket.

 **Retrieve the dataset**

-You can download the dataset from here
+You can download the dataset from the following link.

 ```bash
 wget https://zenodo.org/records/4561253/files/WELFake_Dataset.csv
 ```

-Then upload it to your s3-bucket that was created earlier. remember to replace the bucket name with your created bucket name.
+Then upload it to the S3 bucket you created earlier.
+Remember to replace the bucket name with your own unique bucket name.

  ```bash
 aws s3 cp /workspaces/mlops-fake-news-prediction/WELFake_Dataset.csv s3://fake-news-prediction-katja/datasets/WELFake_Dataset.csv